apache/nuttx/Documentation/components/filesystem/partition.rst

 * Parsed

-  | Size of partition[2,3,4,6] and data are caculated, and gap between
+  | Size of partition[2,3,4,6] and data are calculated, and gap between
     partition7 and data is kept.

   ::